MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 ## View a meeting preparation card

-For every upcoming sales meeting (a meeting with at least one external contact), the Sales app sends you a [streamlined notification card in Teams](meeting-prep.md#view-a-meeting-preparation-card) and in the [Sales agent chat interface](use-sales-chat.md).
+For every upcoming sales meeting (a meeting with at least one external contact), the Sales app sends you a notification card in the [Sales agent chat interface](use-sales-chat.md).

 [!INCLUDE [meeting-prep-include](includes/meeting-prep-include.md)]